clauswilke/dataviz/docs/preface.md

 ## Good, bad, and ugly figures {-}

-Throughout this book, I show many different versions of the same figures, some as examples of how make a good visualization and some as examples of how not to.
+Throughout this book, I show many different versions of the same figures, some as examples of how to make a good visualization and some as examples of how not to.
 To provide a simple visual guideline of which examples should be emulated and which should be avoided, I am clearly labeling problematic figures as either "ugly" or "bad":

 - **ugly**---A figure that has one or more shortcomings that should be remediated, or a figure that I personally don't find aesthetically pleasing.
 - **bad**---A figure that has one or more objective flaws that make it unsuitable for publication.